ugururesin/Azure-ML-Project2/README.md

 ![fig](img/fig23.png)
 Endpoint is consumed using the REST endpoint and the primary key
 ![fig](img/fig24.png)

+**endpoint.py script runs against the API producing JSON output from the model.**
+The default script did not work, I changed it based on AzureML code snipsets.
 ![fig](img/fig25.png)

 As a second part of this project, the aml-pipelines-with-automated-machine-learning-step Jupyter Notebook is used to create a Pipeline.